bramptonsouthwest/lego-robotics/README.md

 ### ADV-EXIT - EXIT: Crane Sort
 An exit module indicating completion of advanced-level training, where students demonstrate their understanding of crane sorting concepts through practical implementation.
 It tests their ability to apply advanced programming concepts to real-world scenarios.

-### ADV-14 - SPIKE Prime driving baseics Challenges: Part 1
+### ADV-14 - SPIKE Prime robotics Challenges: Part 1
-Students engage in challenging driving baseics tasks and missions designed to test their problem-solving skills and creativity using SPIKE Prime.
+Students engage in challenging robotics tasks and missions designed to test their problem-solving skills and creativity using SPIKE Prime.
 They apply comprehensive programming techniques including loops, variables, and conditionals.

-### ADV-15 - SPIKE Prime driving baseics Challenges: Part 2
+### ADV-15 - SPIKE Prime robotics Challenges: Part 2
-Continuing from Part 1, this module offers more complex challenges and missions for students to tackle, further enhancing their driving baseics capabilities.
+Continuing from Part 1, this module offers more complex challenges and missions for students to tackle, further enhancing their robotics capabilities.
 They apply advanced programming skills to solve intricate driving baseic tasks using SPIKE Prime.

-### ADV-16 - SPIKE Prime driving baseics Challenges: Part 3
+### ADV-16 - SPIKE Prime robotics Challenges: Part 3
-The final installment of the driving baseics challenges series, providing students with the most advanced and intricate missions to showcase their skills.
+The final installment of the robotics challenges series, providing students with the most advanced and intricate missions to showcase their skills.
 They demonstrate mastery of advanced programming concepts through complex driving baseic tasks using SPIKE Prime.

 ### ADV-17 - Data Logging and Analysis
 Students learn to collect and analyze data from sensors in SPIKE Prime, enabling them to make informed decisions and optimizations in their driving baseic projects.
 They develop data logging algorithms using loops, variables, and conditionals for data-driven insights.